HowMuchDoINeed.co logo

 How to Use This Calculator

-You get joist quantity and total length, the linear metres of decking boards, the number of support posts on a 1.5 m grid, the concrete for setting those posts, and an approximate screw count.
-Add joist hangers, a ledger board and post anchors to suit your design.
+Enter the deck length and width, the board width and the joist spacing.
+The tool produces a full material list — joists, decking boards (timber or composite), support posts on a grid, the concrete for setting those posts, and an approximate screw count.
+Add joist hangers, a ledger board (the board bolted to the house) and post anchors to suit your design.

 Common Questions